 - A hands-on approach to therapy that requires client participation

-- Offers treatment for both addiction and mental health disorders
+- Offering treatment for both addiction and mental health disorders

-- Options for the type of treatment that is best for you
+- Giving options for the type of treatment that is best for you

 Evidence-based treatment often begins with a dual diagnosis.
 A therapist evaluates you to determine if there is a link between your mental condition and your addiction.
 This is the best approach for helping you recover because it provides a comprehensive path to healing.

 Do you need help with alcohol or drug addiction?
-Serenity House Detox can help.
-We offer evidence-based treatment for all types of addictions.
-We provide a safe and caring environment that helps you get through detox successfully.
+Serenity House Detox & Recovery Florida can help.
+We offer evidence-based treatment for all types of addictions in a safe and caring environment that successfully enables you to get through detox.
 To find out more about our detox center in Florida, call us today at 866.294.5306.
 We are here to help you get on the road to recovery.